Shopify/shopify-cli/docs/implementing_a_new_project_type.md

 Implementing a new project type is easy.

 - First create a new folder `lib/project_types/<type name>`.
 This type name will setup how your project is loaded.
-For instance the if you name your folder `foo`, it can be loaded by calling `ProjectType.load_type(:foo)`
+For instance if you name your folder `foo`, it can be loaded by calling `ProjectType.load_type(:foo)`
 - Inside your new project type create a cli.rb file with the following contents.